Professor Jarad Martin

 Overview

 Prof. Jarad Martin is a radiation oncologist with strong research interests.
-He sub-specialises in the multidisciplinary management of gastrointestinal tumours (including tumours of the rectum and anal canal) as well as genitourinary malignancies (including prostate and bladder cancers).
-A more recent interest is the use of low dose radiotherapy for conditions such as plantar fasciits, Dupuytren’s and Ledderhose diseases.
+Jarad is interested in the multidisciplinary management of gastrointestinal tumours (including tumours of the rectum and anal canal) as well as genitourinary malignancies (including prostate and bladder cancers).
+More recent interests are in the use of low dose radiation therapy for benign conditions such as plantar fasciitis, Dupuytren’s and Ledderhose diseases.
+Jarad has clinical research interests in both Dupuytren's disease and prostate cancer, and the types and duration of treatment utilised for each.

 Jarad attends and contributes to the Newcastle multidisciplinary meetings discussing patients with all of these disease, and has a leading role in helping organise specialist education events in the Hunter region.
-His technical knowledge is well recognised in areas including intensity modulated radiotherapy (IMRT), image guided radiotherapy (IGRT) and stereotactic radiotherapy (SBRT).
-Having worked in Victoria, Queensland and Canada prior to commencing practice in Newcastle, he is able to bring a broad perspective to his management of people with cancer.
+He has technical knowledge about intensity modulated radiation therapy (IMRT), image guided radiation therapy (IGRT), and stereotactic radiation therapy (SBRT).
+Prior to commencing practice in Newcastle, Jarad worked in Victoria, Queensland, and Canada.

 More information here.